 Sector Rotation, however, is sufficiently volatile that we caution readers to use it as an “add-on” (rather than core) strategy, limiting it to a maximum of 20% of your total stock allocation.

 The main point to take away from this article is the value of diversification.
 Hitching your cart to one particular sector is usually a bad idea, resulting in frustration and subpar returns.
 In contrast, buying diversified mutual funds that invest across many sectors offers a convenient and effective way to greatly reduce volatility.

-For the adventurous, however, sector investing provides an opportunity to earn outstanding returns.
+For those with a healthy risk tolerance and a long enough investing time frame, however, sector investing provides an opportunity to earn outstanding returns.
 Still, even within a disciplined system such as SMI’s Sector Rotation strategy, significant losses will likely occur along the way, and you need to have the conviction to stick with the strategy at those times of maximum disappointment.
 If you can do that, allocating a small portion of your overall portfolio to sector investing through SMI’s Sector Rotation strategy can provide a powerful boost to your long-term investing results.